How to Smoke on a Gas Grill: Grill Setup & Best Technique

 Gas grills are not designed to smoke meat.
-The gaps around the lid allows heat and smoke to easily escape.
-While the food will still be very good, it won’t be the same as food cooked on a smoker.
+The gaps around the lid and burners allow heat and smoke to easily escape.
+While you can put out a deceent meal, it won’t be the same as food cooked on a smoker.

 However, if all you have is a gas grill, don’t think that delicious barbecue is out of reach.
 Follow the steps in this article and you’ll be impressing family and friends in no time.

 Before we take you through the step-by-step instructions for smoking on a gas grill, let’s run through some of the basics.